 Then it was time to start preparing the interior parts for primer, where I decided to replace the standard seats and steering with Tamiya NSX seats (left ones) and a Fujimi steering

 Finally, every part was attached to the sticks and airbrushed in automotive 2K primer

-Next job is to start airbrushing the required colour on every Copen item, so keep following the little Copen's page for more updates
+Next job is to continue working on the chassis and start the body polishing, so keep following the little Copen's page for more updates.